-The coal inventory as of December 31, 2021 and 2020 amounted to ₱1,515.20 million and ₱2,016.65 million, respectively (see Note 6).
+The coal inventory as of December 31, 2021 and 2020 amounted to P1,515.20 million and P2,016.65 million, respectively (see Note 6).

 d.
-Estimating allowance for obsolescence in spare parts and supplies The Group provides 100% allowance for obsolescence on items that are specifically identified as obsolete.
+Estimating allowance for obsolescence in spare parts and supplies e.
+Estimating recoverability of capitalized development costs

+The Group provides 100% allowance for obsolescence on items that are specifically identified as obsolete.
 The amount of recorded inventory obsolescence for any period would differ if the Group made different judgments or utilized different estimates.
 An increase in the allowance for inventory obsolescence would increase the Group's recorded operating expenses and decrease its current assets.